Long-Term Effects of Molly, Side Effects, and Addiction Treatment

-While rare, ecstasy overdose may cause death from hyperthermia or heart, liver, or kidney failure.8 Because it masks the need for food, water, and rest while increasing temperature and level of physical activity, this substance has also been linked to severe dehydration.
-Because users may drink a lot of water to counteract the dehydration, they may develop a serious electrolyte imbalance or brain swelling due to water retention.8
+While rare, ecstasy overdose may cause death from hyperthermia or heart, liver, or kidney failure.8 Because it masks a person’s need for food, water, and rest while increasing their temperature and level of physical activity, this substance has also been linked to severe dehydration.
+Because users may drink a lot of water to counteract this dehydration, they may develop a serious electrolyte imbalance or brain swelling due to water retention.8

 - Impaired ability to pay attention.

 - Lowered interest in sex.

 Although some report becoming addicted to MDMA, research evidence and clinicians’ viewpoints on whether MDMA is addictive vary.
 Some studies show that rats will continue administering MDMA in a similar way to how they self-administer cocaine, although to a lesser degree.8

 MDMA use may also lead to tolerance and physical dependence—common markers of addiction.

 Someone with a growing tolerance to MDMA will need to take more and more of it to achieve the same level of effects.
 For example, a new user of ecstasy may take a single tablet, a semi-regular user may take several tablets, and a chronic user may take up to 25 tablets in a single session.
 Binge use or intense self-administration is sometimes referred to as “stacking” (taking many tablets at once) or “boosting” (taking dose after dose).
 Tolerance and binges are linked to higher rates of drug-related problems.9

 Chronic ecstasy use may also result in physical dependence.
 Someone dependent on ecstasy could experience an uncomfortable withdrawal syndrome when not on the drug.
 Some MDMA users report withdrawal symptoms such as:2